CKrawczyk/DISCnet_workshop/docs/source/good_coding_practices.md

 - Class names should normally use the CapWords convention
 - Function names should be lowercase, with words separated by underscores as necessary to improve readability

-As PEP 8 is so common across python there are packages you can install that will automatically check you style for you (and text editors that will do this as you type).
-The two most common ones used are [pylint](https://pylint.pycqa.org/en/latest/) and [flake8](https://flake8.pycqa.org/en/latest/).
+While you could read over PEP 8 and try to memorize it, the most effective way to lean (and stick to) PEP 8 standards is to use a linter for you code.
+This is a package that will automatically check your code style, and if you are using a good text editor you can do these checks as you type your code.
+The two most common linters used for python are [pylint](https://pylint.pycqa.org/en/latest/) and [flake8](https://flake8.pycqa.org/en/latest/).
 While both cover the standard PEP 8 rules, they each have a different set of additional style rules that are checked (e.g. variables that are defined but not used).
-Of the two `flake8` is a bit less opinionated making it a bit easier to get on with, because of this we will be using it for the workshop.
+Of the two `flake8` is a bit less opinionated making it a bit easier to get on with when first sticking to a style, because of this we will be using it for the workshop.
 Once `flake8` is install you can run it on the command line with:

 ```bash
 flake8
 ```

 in the top level folder with your code and it will check the style in every python file.

-This process of checking the style of you code is called "linting."
+To set up VScode to use `flake8` open the settings and search for `python linting` and enable `flake8`, disable `pylint`, and enable "lint on save" (linting as you type is a bit buggy in VScode).

 ### Configuring your linter